TimoKellerMath/QuadraticPoints/README.md

 - AL_sieve_auxiliary.m.
 Contains functions for the 'Atkin-Lehner sieve' method.
 - going_down.m.
 Main file for the 'going-down' method.
 Performs the computations.
 - models_and_maps.m.
 This file contains code to compute models for X_0(N), quotient curves, quotient maps, j-maps and more.
 - pullbacks.m.
 This file contains a function to search for quadratic points on a model of X_0(N) which arise as pullbacks of rational points on AL quotients.
+Also provides code to compute j-invariants and CM discriminants.
 - rank_0.m.
 Main file for the 'rank 0' method.
 Performs the computations.
 - rank_0_auxiliary.m.
 Contains functions for the 'rank 0' method.
 This code is taken from the paper: Ozman-Siksek, Quadratic Points on Modular curves.
 - rank_calcs.m.
 This file contains functions for computing the ranks over Q of J_0(N) and its quotients.